-Section 1.
+Section 2.
 Declaration of Policy and Purpose

-Public office is a public trust.
+Public Office is a public trust.
 The trust of the public is essential for government to function effectively.
-The proper operation of the town government requires that public officers, officials, and employees be independent, impartial, and responsible to the people; that governmental decision and policies be made in the proper channels of governmental structure; that public office and employment not be used for personal gain; and that the public has confidence in the integrity of its government.
+The proper operation of the town government requires that public officers, public officials, and public employees be independent, impartial, and responsible to the people; that governmental decision and policies be made in the proper channels of governmental structure; that public office and employment not be used for personal gain; and that the public has confidence in the integrity of its government.

-Therefore, herewith is an established Code of Ethics for all Town officials, officers, and employees.
+Therefore, herewith is an established Code of Ethics for all Town Officials, Town Officers, and Town Employees.
 The purpose of this code is to establish standards of ethical conduct for all such officials, officers and employees, and for those who serve or conduct business with the Town of Ledyard; to assist those parties under the jurisdiction of the Ethics Commission by establishing guidelines for their conduct in order to maintain a tradition of responsible and effective public service; and to establish rules of procedure to be followed by the Ethics Commission in receiving, adjudicating, and reporting on alleged violations of the Code of Ethics.